Spiriva Respimat (tiotropium bromide inhalation spray) and Spiriva HandiHaler (tiotropium bromide inhalation powder)

 - Runny nose

 - Blurred vision

 The medicine in Spiriva HandiHaler comes in a dry powder contained in a capsule that is put into a special inhaler.
-The Spiriva capsules should not be swallowed and should only be used with the Handihaler device and inhaled through the mouth.
+The Spiriva capsules should not be swallowed.
+They should only be used with the HandiHaler device and inhaled through the mouth.1

 Spiriva Respimat uses a different kind of special inhaler.
-It delivers a slow-moving mist to help the patient inhale the medicine easier.
-The amount of medicine the patient takes in does not depend on how fast they are able to inhale.
-Patients receive one dose per day, which lasts for 24 hours.
+It delivers a slow-moving mist to help people inhale the medicine easier.
+The amount of medicine the patient takes in does not depend on how fast they are able to inhale.2